 Advice on choosing your wedding stationery, from White Cottage Weddings

 In a world where everything is increasingly digital, there’s something magical about getting a piece of snail mail through the post.
-Pete and I are going to a wedding as guests in a couple of months and we were so excited to get our invite in the post.
+I’m off to a wedding as a guest in a couple of months and I was so excited to get my invite in the post.
 Choosing your wedding stationery is an important and fun part of wedding planning, as it really sets the tone for guests in terms of what to expect, as well as giving them an opportunity to get excited about your plans.

 Here’s Kelly and Toby’s guide to choosing your wedding stationery.